 Zone II extends from the middle of the middle phalanx to distal palmar crease.
 It contains both flexor tendon superficialis and flexor tendon profundus.
 Proximal to zone II, the flexor digitorum superficialis tendons lie superficial to the FDP tendons.
 Within zone II and at the level of the proximal third of the proximal phalanx, the FDS tendons split into 2 slips, collectively known as Camper chiasma.
 These slips then divide around the FDP tendon and reunite on the dorsal aspect of the FDP, inserting into the distal end of the middle phalanx.

 It has been called “No Man’s Land” or “No Man’s Zone” because repair in this zone is very difficult.

 Both the tendons are interwoven and surrounded by a number of pulleys in this zone

-In case of thumb the third zone is very small.
+In the case of thumb, the third zone is very small.
 See below.

-The flexor tendon zones are important from treatment point of view of flexor tendon injuries.
+The flexor tendon zones are important from the treatment point of view of flexor tendon injuries.